 Michelle Triola went on to have a long live-in relationship with actor- comedian Dick Van Dyke.
 She died of lung cancer in 2009.

-Information from: Ladies’ Man: The Life & Trials of Marvin Mitchelson, by John A. Jenks.
+Information from: Ladies’ Man: The Life & Trials of Marvin Mitchelson, by John A. Jenkins.
 The only published biography of Marvin Mitchelson.
-It’ a fascinating look at an LA character of his time.
+It’ a fascinating look at an LA character of his time, nearly forgotten today.